-Fear is an emotion we all experience.
-The purpose of fear is to protect us.
-Fear ensures our survival, it is instinctual.
+Fear is an emotion we all experience, with the purpose being to protect us.
+Fear ensures our survival and it is instinctual.
 A response is triggered to enable us to avoid danger (once avoided we can safely make a proper assessment).

-The fear response comes from our primitive mind.
-This response does not allow time for a rational, measured response or assessment.
+The fear response comes from our primitive mind and this response does not allow time for a rational, measured response or assessment.
 Our amygdala hijacks our brain with our fight or flight response:

 • When we describe this to children, we ask them to imagine that they step outside, and in their back garden is a huge, ferocious, polar bear.
 What would happen?
 Our anxiety would go up, our heart rate would increase, our palms might get sweaty, and our stomach would churn.